Gentle Annie (film)

-Gentle Annie is a film with a Western theme, directed in 1944 by Andrew Marton, starring Donna Reed and James Craig.
-Marjorie Main played the role of Annie Goss.
+Gentle Annie is a Western film, directed in 1944 by Andrew Marton, starring Donna Reed and James Craig.
+Marjorie Main played the role of Annie Goss and released by Metro-Goldwyn-Mayer.
 A notable actor in this film is Harry Morgan, who plays Cottonwood Goss.
 Morgan is best known for his role as Col. Potter in the TV show M*A*S*H.

 Plot

 A frontierswoman turns her family into a band of bank robbers.